 School visits: Formal instruction visits to schools upon the completion of planning, materials development, curriculum planning, and piloting.

 Tours: Live, on-site watershed demonstrations and interpretation throughout the watershed.
 Conveying watershed ecology and history.

-Events: Booth set-up, educational event (videos, ice cream social, etc.) or open house that occurs in the watershed or targeting watershed constituents.
+Events: Any booth set-up, educational event (videos, ice cream social, etc.) or open house in the watershed.